probonopd/Launchpad95/web/index.md

 The active selection will light up brighter.

+> __Note__: To stop clips, go to Mixer Mode.

 ### User1 Mode

-Note that User1 Mode is now disabled by default.
+User1 Mode is disabled by default.
 It can be activated again by editing `Settings.py`.

 ### User2 Mode

-Note that User2 Mode is now disabled by default.
+User2 Mode is disabled by default.
 It can be activated again by editing `Settings.py`.

 ### Mixer Mode